 The average freelance daily rate for copywriting in 2018 is £342, but with wide regional variations.

-Cards on the table: for my technical writing services, I usually charge £350–£450 plus VAT per day.
-For details of other charging models, see part 4 (not published yet).
+Cards on the table: for my technical writing services, I usually charge £375–£450 per day.
+Check out part 4 for details of other charging models.

 Technical writers don’t come cheap.
 Survey results show that average rates for freelance copywriting services are close to £350 per day, with some people seemingly charging more than double that figure.

 These are the basic facts, but they don’t explain why these services cost so much.
 Join me in part 2 for a look at why technical writing is so expensive.